View: Level:

 Front-Ö (Ö) ö ő ü ű(may also contain e/i) -ö / -ö / -ü követ, öltöny, tükör, fül

-This master table shows the personal endings for each tense and conjugation type.
+This table shows verb conjugation endings (not possessive noun endings): the raw personal suffixes behind the present/past indefinite and definite patterns used in the conjugation sections below.
 The suffix colour red highlights the meaningful ending.
 Back (A), Front-E (E), Front-Ö (Ö) columns reflect vowel harmony. -ik verbs (ikes igék) take -m in 1st sg. indefinite present instead of -k.

 Person Present — Indefinite Present — Definite Past — Indefinite Past — Definite